HL7/US-Core-STU3/pages/_includes/us-core-diagnosticreport-summary.md

 #### Complete Summary of the Mandatory Requirements

-1. One status in `DiagnosticReport.status` which has an [required](http://hl7.org/fhir/2017Jan/terminologies.html#required) binding to:
+1. One status in `DiagnosticReport.status` which has a [required](http://hl7.org/fhir/2017Jan/terminologies.html#required) binding to:
     -   [DiagnosticReportStatus] value set.
 1. One category in `DiagnosticReport.category` which must have:
     -   a fixed `DiagnosticReport.category.coding.system`= "http://hl7.org/fhir/DiagnosticReport-category”